ionic-team/ionic-framework/README.md

 For the best info on Ionic, check out our great [documentation page](http://ionicframework.com/docs/)!

+Note: Ionic currently best supports iOS 6+.
+Android support is okay but not great, we are working to make Android kick ass in the coming weeks, so please let us know if you run into Android issues!

 # What is Ionic?

 Ionic is the open source HTML5 Mobile Framework for building amazing, cross-platform native apps with HTML, JavaScript, and CSS.